GreeNCC - Land Use Initiatives

 Read the County press release here.

 The Department is currently drafting a new Unified Development Code section seeking to protect areas designated by the Federal, State, or County governments as Scenic Byways.
-These protections are meant to preserve not only the viewsheds along these roadways, but also the natural resources of the area.
+These protections are meant to preserve not only the viewsheds along these roadways, but also the natural resources along the byways that contribute to their scenic character.

 Read more about the County's Scenic Byways here.